codefresh-io/docs.codefresh.io/_docs/troubleshooting/git-step-migration.md

 max-width="60%"
 %}

-This means that the repository based pipelines used to check out the code automatically, and all subsequent pipeline steps could start work with it right away.
+This means that the repository-based pipelines used to check out the code automatically, and all subsequent pipeline steps could start work with it right away.

  `codefresh.yml` (old syntax)
 {% highlight yaml %}